-Benjamin Ellsworth was appointed keeper of the Ipswich lighthouse by Abraham Lincoln in 1861.
+Benjamin Ellsworth, born in 1813 in nearby Rowley, was appointed keeper of the Ipswich lighthouse by Abraham Lincoln in 1861.
 With his daughter Susan, he remained at the station until his death in 1902.

 In 1837 the U.S. government erected two 29′ towers for guidance to the mouth of the Ipswich River along with a lightkeeper’s residence.
 The lighthouses were aligned such that they would provide guidance into the river’s mouth.
 The westernmost tower soon was updated with a revolving light.